terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-06-04-ChatGPT-Animator-Prompt-Design.md

 ---
 layout: post
-title: Creating a prompt that uses python and Dall-E to create animation stills
+title: Creating a prompt that uses Python and Dall-E to create animation stills
 subtitle: ChatGPT, Prompt design
 ---